syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ## Limitations

-The `SfPopup` control does not support dynamic style changes once it is open.
-Style properties must be set before opening the popup.
-If style properties are modified at runtime, the popup must be closed and reopened for the changes to take effect.
+The SfPopup control does not currently support dynamic style changes while it is open.
+Any modifications to style properties must be applied before the popup is displayed.
+If you need to change style properties at runtime, you will need to close the popup, apply the changes, and then reopen it for the updates to take effect.